Frequently Asked Questions

 - Add a control in Minor Subclass Members’ timelines that enables each Minor Subclass Member to indicate that his or her parents are not Facebook users.
 Where a Minor Subclass Member indicates that his or her parents are not on Facebook, Facebook will make the minor ineligible to appear in Sponsored Stories until he or she reaches the age of 18, until the minor changes his or her setting to indicate that his or her parents are on Facebook, or until a confirmed parental relationship with the minor user is established.

 - Make a good faith effort to work with Class Counsel to identify and clarify educational or other information on the Facebook website about how advertising works on Facebook.

-Susan Mainzer, James Duval, and W.T., a minor, by and through Russell Tait, will request a service award of up to $12,500 (each) for their services as class representatives and their efforts in bringing the Action.
+Susan Mainzer, James Duval, and W.T., a minor, by and through Russell Tait, requested a service award of up to $12,500 (each) for their services as class representatives and their efforts in bringing the Action.
 The Court ordered an award to the Representative Plaintiffs of $1,500 for their services as class representatives and their efforts in bringing the Action.

 To qualify for payment, Class Members must have sent in a Claim Form.
 You must have read the instructions on the Claim Form carefully, filled out all the information requested, and submitted it electronically by 11:59 p.m.
 Pacific on May 2, 2013.

 Alternatively, a copy of the Claim Form could have been obtained from the Settlement Administrator at the address below and submitted by postal mail.
 If a completed Claim Form was submitted by mail, it must have been submitted to the below address and postmarked by May 2, 2013.

 Seattle, WA 98124-1009